Soviet atrocities committed against prisoners of war during World War II: Poland

 Some lower ranking soldiers (privates and NCOs), about 60,000, were used as forced laborers before being eventually released.
 Some were transported to Soviet's Far East (Komi Republic).
 According to Edmund Nowak, they "were decimated... by inhumane treatment, extremely hard work conditions, cold, diseases and chronic hunger".

 One of the Soviet Union's earliest and largest crimes against prisoners of war occurred in the aftermath of the invasion.
 After the fighting ended, the Soviet Union ended up with several hundred thousands of Polish prisoners of war.
 Some escaped, were transferred to German custody, or released, but 125,000 were imprisoned in camps run by the NKVD.
 By mid-November the number of Polish POWs in Soviet custody decreased to about 40,000.
-However, in December of 1939, a wave of arrests resulted in the imprisonment of additional Polish officers (about a thousand).
+However, in December 1939, a wave of arrests resulted in the imprisonment of additional Polish officers (about a thousand).
 Once at the camps, from October 1939 to February 1940, the Poles were subjected to lengthy interrogations and constant political pressure to accept the dogma of communism and friendship of the Soviet Union.
 If a prisoner could not be induced to quickly adopt a pro-Soviet attitude, he was declared a "hardened and uncompromising enemy of Soviet authority".
 On 5 March 1940, the Soviet Politburo signed an order to execute over twenty thousand of Polish "nationalists and counterrevolutionaries" deemed unperformable (declared "avowed enemies of Soviet authority"), kept at camps and prisons in occupied western Ukraine and Belarus.
 The resulting massacre is known as the Katyn massacre, a series of mass executions of nearly 22,000 Polish intelligentsia, including about 8,000 military officers (mostly prisoners of war from the invasion of September 1939), carried out by the NKVD in April and May 1940.
 This was done to deprive a potential future Polish military of a large portion of its talent, and to reduce future opposition to the Soviet rule, and was part of a wider plan of oppression of Polish populace in the occupied territories.

-Overall, the situation of Polish POWs in Soviet camps were much worse than those in German camps, even through most Polish POWs spent significantly less time in the former.
+Overall, the situation of Polish POWs in Soviet camps were much worse than those in German camps, even though most Polish POWs spent significantly less time in the former.
 Approximately 2-3% of Polish POWs in German camps died during the war; according to Nowak, "the mortality rate among the [Polish] POWs remaining in the Soviet captivity was much higher".
 For the officers, most of whom perished in the Katyn massacre, it was a stark 97%.
 A more general estimate for "mortality rate among deportees and POWs from 1939-1941" gave the odds at 20% for adults and 30% for the children.
 The mortality rate for the military enlisted has been estimated at 35% to 40%.